ataraxie/codeshovel/README.md

 # CodeShovel - Unearthing Method Histories

 Take this shovel to dig in source code history for changes to specific methods and functions.
-Currently implemented for Java and JavaScript.
+Currently implemented for Java.
+More languages to follow.

+CodeShovel is a tool for navigating dedicated method histories, across all kinds of changes that it saw throughout its life span.
+We are currently working on a research paper that will describe properly how it works and why it makes lots of sense.

 ## Getting Started